You are here

-A very clear plan of the site at Olympia labelled in English.
-Note that it shows the site as it is today and that the ticket office, entrance and canteen are not ancient!
+A plan of the site at Olympia labelled in English showing the site as it is today.

 Once the children are familiar with the site of Olympia, they might work through the online interactive The games at Olympia on the whiteboard or on individual computers.
 They will be able to see the events of each day and whereabouts in the sanctuary they took place.
 A variety of writing opportunities might arise from this resource.

 An interactive programme of the events of the festival with the areas of the site highlighted where different activities took place.

 This weblink provides lots of very good photos of how Olympia looks today.
 The photos cannot be downloaded or copied.
 The photos of the starting line and the water channels are particularly useful.

 This excellent weblink provides accessible information for teachers about Greek athletics, images and resources, weblinks and ideas for teaching activities.

 When the children are familiar with the various events, you could test their knowledge using the Athletic events pot painting.
 Ask them to identify the different events they can see, noting the presence of the aulos players to accompany the athletes, and of the trainers and judges who make sure everything is done fairly.